PatentsView/PatentsView-Evaluation/README.md

 [![Python package](https://github.com/PatentsView/PatentsView-Evaluation/actions/workflows/python-package.yml/badge.svg)](https://github.com/PatentsView/PatentsView-Evaluation/actions/workflows/python-package.yml)

-## PatentsView-Evaluation: Benchmark Disambiguation Algorithms
+## 📊 PatentsView-Evaluation: Benchmark Disambiguation Algorithms

-**pv_evaluation** is a Python package for the evaluation and benchmarking of PatentsView disambiguation algorithms.
+**pv_evaluation** is a Python package for the evaluation and benchmarking of [PatentsView](https://patentsview.org/) disambiguation algorithms.
 It has the following submodules:

 - **summary**: Disambiguation summary statistics.
 - **metrics**: Implementation of performance evaluation metrics such as precision and recall.